 4 things you can do at night to help lose weight

-If you’re trying to lose weight and not noticing a big change, you may be accidentally sabotaging your success every evening.
+If you’re trying to lose weight and are not noticing a big change, you may be accidentally sabotaging your success every evening.

-Michele Stuglis, a registered dietitian at Advocate South Suburban Hospital in Hazel Crest, Ill. offers four tips for creating healthy nighttime habits and increasing your odds for success.
+Michele Stuglis, a registered dietitian at Advocate South Suburban Hospital in Hazel Crest, Ill., offers four tips for creating healthy nighttime habits and increasing your odds for success.

 There are three things to keep in mind, says Stuglis: when you eat, how you eat and what you eat.